 In this regard, I would like to stress that I think compensation practices themselves should be tested against a public use/interest requirement.
 In jurisdictions that observe such requirements for the takings purpose, this might already follow, since the overall character of a taking is so strongly influenced by how compensation is calculated.
 However, it seems that compensation debates too often revolve around narrow technical questions when they should engage more actively with the overarching issue of legitimacy.

 On a more positive note, I also conclude that benefit sharing in economic development cases might not be hindered by the no-scheme principle, as that principle is now understood in the UK.
-In light of Waters and Bocardo, it seems possible to get around no-scheme rules by arguing that commercial development potentials pre-exist particular development schemes.
+In light of Waters and Bocardo, it seems possible to get around no-scheme rules by arguing that commercial development potentials preexist particular development schemes.
 If so, such values can influence compensation payments.
 If this is accepted, the compensatory approach to the legitimacy of economic development takings is off to a good start, as benefit sharing is shown to be possible even within a no-scheme framework.

 The question remains how far this is likely to get us in practice.
 I address this in subsequent sections, by looking to Norwegian law.
 Here the main issues have crystallized further, particularly in relation to expropriation of waterfalls for hydropower development.